milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Network Service Tiers: Network Service Tiers enable you to select different quality networks (tiers) for outbound traffic to the internet: the Standard Tier primarily utilizes third party transit providers while the Premium Tier leverages Google's private backbone and peering surface for outbound data transfer.

+Private Service Connect: Private Service Connect allows consumers to access managed services privately from inside their VPC network.
+It allows managed service producers to host services in their own separate VPC networks and offer a private connection to their consumers.

 Secure Web Proxy (SWP): SWP provides a simple and scalable cloud-first web proxy for cloud workload protection, enabling monitoring, content inspection and granular policy control of web traffic, between Google Cloud hosted workloads and external destinations.

 Service Directory: Service Directory is a managed service that offers customers a single place to publish, discover and connect their services in a consistent way, regardless of their environment.
 Service Directory supports services in Google Cloud, multi-cloud, and on-prem environments and can scale up to thousands of services and endpoints for a single project.